dmitry-uknowme/dmitry-uknowme/README.md

 ## 🧑‍💻 About Me

-- 🔹 Started with frontend, now building both client and server-side architecture
+- 🔹 Started with frontend, now building both client and server-side architectur

 ---